HEALEY Trial Reaches 50% Enrollment for First 3 Regimens

 As a platform trial, HEALEY is evaluating the potential of multiple ALS treatment candidates simultaneously, with a goal of speeding the development of those that seem to be the most promising.

 A total of 160 participants will be included in each of the trial’s regimens.
-All will be randomly assigned to receive either the investigative treatment or a placebo twice daily for 24 weeks.
+All will be randomly assigned to receive either the investigative treatment or a placebo for 24 weeks.
 For every three patients on active treatment, one will be given a placebo.

 The trial’s main goal is to assess patients’ changes in ALS severity over time, as measured by the ALS Functional Rating Scale-Revised.
 Secondary objectives include changes in respiratory function, muscle strength, and survival.